iota-pi/flock/README.md

 your account).

 As such, the security of Flock can only be as good as your own online security.
-We **strongly** recommend using a password manager to create and remember a strong password and your account ID.
+We **strongly** recommend using a password manager to create and record a strong password and your account ID.

 Similarly, leaving your laptop unattended and unlocked while logged in to Flock